CiscoISE/ciscoise-terraform-automation-azure-nodes/examples/create-vm-with-new-vnet/README.md

 ## Terraform variables

 The module uses below inputs.

-Please update the terraform input variables ONLY in `terraform.tfvars` file as per requirement.
-Please do not update variables.tf.
+:warning: **Please do not make any changes to the variables.tf file.
+It is recommended to only update the terraform input variables in terraform.tfvars file**

 ### Generating SSH-Key pair